Skip to content

 • Needing short-term cover before arranging a long-term policy

 In these scenarios, arranging temporary cover can help you legally insure and tax the vehicle quickly.
 Services like temporary car insurance allow drivers to arrange flexible cover from a few hours up to several weeks, making it easier to meet DVLA requirements without committing to a full annual policy.
+If you'd like to see how different short-term options weigh up, our guide to compare temporary car insurance walks through the trade-offs.

-Buying a New or Used Car
+Buying a new or used car

 Vehicle tax does not transfer between owners.
 When you buy a car, the previous owner's tax is cancelled automatically.
 The new owner must tax the vehicle before driving it on public roads.